 It is important for families to be involved in considerations about support and, where necessary, the process of applying for funding support and using it effectively

 You know your family member best and will be able to provide valuable insights that will make it more likely that your child will receive the appropriate type and amount of support.

 The information provided on this page gives a brief overview of the supports you can expect to find in a NSW Department of Education regular, mainstream school.

-To read about funded programs in Independent schools visit The Association of Independent Schools (AIS) website.
+To read about funded programs in Independent schools visit the Association of Independent schools NSW (AISNSW) website.
 For more detailed information you will need to talk to the specific independent school you are interested in.

 To read about funded programs in Catholic schools visit the Catholic Schools in NSW and ACT website.
 For more detailed information you will need to talk to a specific Catholic school or diocese.